Statistics-encoded tensor network approach in disordered quantum many-body spin chains: Properties of Se-Layer and SeTN effectiveness

-\textit{Properties of Se-Layer and SeTN effectiveness}.---The previous section outlined the implementation of SeTN.
+The previous section outlined the implementation of SeTN.
 A natural question is whether disorder averaging can be faithfully encoded into the TN representation.
 This effectiveness crucially depends on the behavior of the singular value spectrum $S^{(n)}$, illustrated in Fig.~\ref{fig:tn_repr}(b): only when the singular values decay rapidly, ideally exponentially, can the SeTN accurately compress the averaged transfer matrix with a low bond dimension.
 To analyze this, we derive an analytic expression for the spectrum by solving the recursive structure in SeTN compression perturbatively~\cite{supplementaryMaterial}:

 where $S_i(t)$ denotes the $i$-th singular value at the $n$-th compression step (with $n=t/\tau$), ordered in descending magnitude, $S_0(t)$ is the largest and $\alpha$ is the disorder strength.
 The coefficients $c_i$ depend only on the disorder statistics; for a uniform distribution, the first two values can be computed exactly as $c_1 = 2/3$ and $c_2 = 8/45$~\cite{supplementaryMaterial}.
 This result shows that the decay of the singular values is governed by the dimensionless parameter $\alpha^2 \tau t$, which confirms the exponential suppression of subleading components in the singular value spectrum when $\alpha^2 \tau t \ll 1$, or equivalently,